-A monument that was erected during the reign of King Dyah Balitung of Central Java dating from approximately 907 CE (Ministry of Education and Culture, (1983-1984), p.
-2) provides the oldest written record of a wayang performance, which was based on the Mahabharata epic tale.
+A monument that was erected during the reign of King Dyah Balitung of Central Java dating from approximately 907 CE (Ministry of Education and Culture, (1983-1984)) provides the oldest written record of a wayang performance, which was based on the Mahabharata epic tale.

-The Ramayana was also an important source in the development of the performing arts in the early civilization of Java.
+The Ramayana was also an essential source in the development of the performing arts in the early civilization of Java.

 The history of the Ramayana dates back to approximately the 5th-4th century BCE.
 It is believed that the original version of the story is Valmiki's Ramayana.
 Some cultural evidence suggests that the Ramayana predates the Mahabharata.
-Regardless of which tale appeared first, these two important Indian literary works have been adapted to many forms in Javanese performing arts and in those of the rest of Southeast Asia: the Javanese Ramayana, the Javanese Mahabharata (in various forms of puppetry), the Balinese Ramayana, the Phra Lak Phra Lam of Laos, the Hikayat Seri Rama of Malaysia, the Ramakien of Thailand, the Yama Zatdaw of Myanmar, etc. (Bramantyo in Yousof [Ed.].
-(2015). p.
-168).
+Regardless of which tale appeared first, these two important Indian literary works have been adapted to many forms in Javanese performing arts and those of the rest of Southeast Asia.
+They are Javanese Ramayana, the Javanese Mahabharata, the Balinese Ramayana, the Phra Lak Phra Lam of Laos, the Hikayat Seri Rama of Malaysia, the Ramakien of Thailand, the Yama Zatdaw of Myanmar, etc. (Bramantyo, 2015).